 On the other hand, B2C buyer persona depends on their interests and affinity.
 For example, whether they are looking to travel, do they like luxury products, are they sensitive towards pricing, and demographics such as age, location, gender, etc.

-Whether professional or personal, buyers will look for ways to get the best deals from the salespeople.
+Whether professional or personal, buyers will look for ways to get the best deals from salespeople.
 Therefore, strong negotiating skills and networking is the key here.
 For executives, shorter and punchier sales strategies with value prepositions are the go-to methods.
-While immediate benefits, discounts, social validation, etc. resonate more with B2C buyers.
+While immediate benefits, discounts, social validation, etc., resonate more with B2C buyers.

 2. Path to sale